thh21202/Ticket_reservation_project/README.md

 File description:
-A1,A2,A3: display the auditorium. (#) for reserved seats. (.) for open seats Auditorium.java: performs operations like reserving seats, removing seats, etc.
+A1,A2,A3: display the auditorium. (#) for reserved seats. (.) for open seats userdb.dat: contains users' usernames and passwords (each row corresponds to a different user).
+Auditorium.java: performs operations like reserving seats, removing seats, etc.
 Customer.java: customer-related operations
 Node.java: helps with traversal in the linked list